thomasa88/NoComponentWarn/README.md

 ## License

-This project is licensed under GPL v3 or any later version.
+This project is licensed under the terms of the MIT license.
 See [LICENSE](LICENSE).

 ## Changelog